jchultarsky101/pcli/README.md

 pcli help models
 ```

 In this case, "help" is the subcommand.
-There are zero generic arguments we need to provide to it.
+There are zero general arguments we need to provide for it.
-We provide one argument "models" to identify the command for which we need specific help.
+We provide one more subcommand **models** to identify the exact sub-command for which we need specific help.

 That was a very simple example.
 Here is a more complicated one: